enkidevs/curriculum/nocode-webflow/introduction/what-is-webflow/html.md

 With Webflow, you don't need to write the code to create different elements.
 You can create them through the `Designer`.
 Any time you add a new element, the code will be auto-generated.

 To learn more about `HTML` you can visit our `Web -> HTML` course.

+---
+## Practice

+HTML is used for ???.

+* creating the structure of a website
+* creating animations
+* creating interactions within the content